Susan Morrice

-Susan Morrice (born 1952) is a geologist, explorer, and entrepreneur located in Denver.
-She is a long time promoter of "cult-like" Educo.
+Susan Morrice (born 1952) is a Northern Irish geologist, explorer, and entrepreneur.
+She is a long time promoter of the Educo Cult.
 She received a MoD degree in geology from Trinity College Dublin.
 She is the first woman/person to have found oil in commercial quantities in Belize and is one of the founding members of BNE (Belize Natural Energy).
 Later on she started XJet Worldwide.

 Early life

 She was born and raised in Belfast, Northern Ireland and is the elder sister of Jane Morrice.
 She currently resides in Denver and has two daughters, Hannah and Clare.
 Her interest in geology stems from her childhood memories.
 "My attraction to geology was nature.
 As a young girl in Ireland, dashing about the rocks, playing in the waves...
 I was just fascinated."
 As a child, she visited popular geological sites with her family, which made her develop a passion for rocks and soils.
 She later decided to pursue a career in Geology when she learned it was a profession.
 She recalls thinking, “I’m going to do that”.
 During her post secondary education, the movement of tectonic plates was an emerging study.
 She later learned how the Geology industry works when she started traveling around the world for an American-Canadian stratigraphic.
 By discovering the world and the industry, she developed a strong interest in mapping and the geological aspects of new areas like farmlands.